What Is Eczema and How Do I Treat It?

 Stress and anxiety seem to exacerbate the condition and cause a breakout of eczema in other parts of the body.
 While avoiding stressful situations is easier said than done, various techniques such as doing yoga and taking regular exercise may help.

 Does UV Cure Eczema?

 Around 7 years ago my eczema disappeared.
 I had been doing a lot of welding without wearing gloves around this time, and as you may be aware, arc welding produces lots of UV radiation.
 It might be just coincidence or it could be a serendipitous discovery that UV cures the condition!
-(By the way I don't recommend or advise welding without gloves!).
-I recently did a Google search and came up with this article about UV treatment: UV Phototherapy Treatment for Eczema
+(By the way, I don't recommend or advise welding without gloves!).
+I have since discovered that UV light treatment is actually used for eczema so it might be worth investigating.

 My eczema appears to have gone "into remission."
 Mild attacks occasionally re-occur but are confined to small areas of skin on my hands or feet.
 Usually this is due to excessive washing and scrubbing of my hands with soap, contact with washing-up liquid and other detergents.